Previous dayMarch 24, 2026Next day

 17.1 km---✓ ReviewedUSGS →

-A magnitude 2.2 seismic event took place 77 km SSE of Akutan, Alaska on March 24, 2026 at 21:29 UTC.
-The hypocenter lay at 17.1 km, placing this in the shallow crustal category.
-Geolocation places the event at 53.463°N, -165.464°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+On March 24, 2026 at 21:29 UTC, a magnitude 2.2 earthquake struck 77 km SSE of Akutan, Alaska.
+The event originated approximately 17.1 km below the surface, classifying it as shallow crustal.
+The epicenter is at 53.463°, -165.464°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24